SharathChampzz/SharathChampzz/README.md

 # 💫 About Me:
-Hello! 👋<br><br>I am currently working as an SDET (Software Development Engineer in Test) specializing in Python at Commvault Company.
-With 4 years of experience in a fast-paced environment, I have developed a strong foundation in web development and am enthusiastic about contributing my skills to product development.<br><br>In my current role, I handle a variety of tasks, ranging from automating simple processes to developing and enhancing comprehensive test automation frameworks to meet diverse needs.
-My work is driven by a passion for improving efficiency and ensuring high-quality software delivery.<br><br>I am a flexible and eager-to-learn candidate who strongly believes that hard work and consistency can overcome any challenge and lead to success.
-I am actively seeking a backend developer position where I can leverage my skills and experience to contribute to innovative projects and grow professionally.
+# Hello! 👋

+I am currently an **SDET (Software Development Engineer in Test)** specializing in **Python** at **Commvault Company**.
+With **4 years of experience** in a fast-paced environment, I have developed a strong foundation in **web development** and am eager to contribute to **product development**.

+---

+## My Role
+- Automating processes, from simple tasks to building comprehensive test automation frameworks.
+- Ensuring **efficient, high-quality software delivery** through robust automation.
+- Passionate about **improving efficiency** and solving complex problems.

+---

+## Achievements
+- 🏅 Received the **Gold Award** for efficient work and consistently staying at the **top of the activity matrix score board**.

+---

+## Looking Ahead
+- I am a **flexible and eager-to-learn professional** who believes that **hard work and consistency** lead to success.
+- Actively seeking a **backend developer position** to leverage my skills and contribute to innovative projects.

+---

+## A Note About Contributions
+- At work, we primarily use **GitLab**, so my contributions may not be visible here on **GitHub**.
+However, I am excited to showcase my skills in future collaborative projects!

 ## 🌐 Socials: